paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-013-trade-agreements-act-of-1979.md

 Pub.
 L. 103–465, title III, § 344, Dec.
 8, 1994, 108 Stat.
 4955, provided that: “(a) In General.—Except as provided in subsection (b), the amendments made by this subtitle [subtitle E (§§ 341–344 of title III of Pub.
 L. 103–465, amending this section and sections 2513 to 2515, 2517, and 2518 of this title, repealing [section 2516 of this title](./chapter-013-trade-agreements-act-of-1979.md#section-2516), and amending provisions set out as a note under [section 903 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section903&num=0&edition=prelim), Agriculture] take effect on the date on which the Agreement on Government Procurement referred to in section 101(d)(17) [[19 U.S.C.
 3511(d)(17)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3511/d/17&num=0&edition=prelim)] enters into force with respect to the United States [Jan.
 1, 1995]. “(b) Section 342(g).—The amendments made by section 342(g) [amending provisions set out as a note under [section 903 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section903&num=0&edition=prelim)] take effect on the date on which the WTO Agreement enters into force with respect to the United States [Jan.
 1, 1995].”

 #### Effective Date of 1993 Amendment
 Amendment by Pub.
-L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States [Jan.
-1, 1994], see section 381(e) of Pub.
-L. 103–182, set out as a note under [section 2511 of this title](./chapter-013-trade-agreements-act-of-1979.md#section-2511).
+L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States (Jan.
+1, 1994), see section 381(e) of Pub.
+L. 103–182, formerly set out as a note under [section 2511 of this title](./chapter-013-trade-agreements-act-of-1979.md#section-2511).

 #### Delegation of Functions
 Functions of President under this section delegated to United States Trade Representative, with authority delegated to Secretary of Defense to waive the prohibitions contained in subsec. (b)(3), see section 1–201 of Ex.
 Ord.
 No. 12260, Dec.
 31, 1980, 46 F.R.
 1653, set out as a note under [section 2511 of this title](./chapter-013-trade-agreements-act-of-1979.md#section-2511).